 |Payment methods||Receiving options||Minimum and maximum transfers||Transfer speeds||Currencies|

-Set up an account with XE, get a quote, and if you’re happy with that quote, you send XE the money.
-XE will then complete the transfer for you.
+Set up an account with XE, get a quote and if you’re happy with that quote, you send XE the money.
+XE will complete the transfer for you.

 Overall, XE is typically a better choice when compared side by side to Western Union.
 Western Union’s fees and exchanges rates are so varied that you’ll often get stung by a hidden fee.
 On the other hand, XE adds a smaller mark-up to the exchange rate, plus it has no fees.